aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 In this tutorial, you will learn how to run a benchmark in Moonshot.
 Benchmarks are a set of "exam questions" that can help to evaluate and assess the capabilities and safety of the AI system.

 !!! note
-    Project Moonshot offers a wide range of benchmarks, including widely recognized ones like Google's BigBench and HuggingFace's leaderboards, as well as more domain/task-specific tests like Tamil Language and Medical LLM benchmarks.
+    Moonshot offers a wide range of benchmarks, including widely recognized ones like Google's BigBench and HuggingFace's leaderboards, as well as more domain/task-specific tests like Tamil Language and Medical LLM benchmarks.

 This tutorial will provide a step-by-step guide on how to run these benchmark tests, enabling you to measure your LLM application's performance in the categories of Capability, Quality, and Trust & Safety.